pieroproietti/penguins-eggs/sourceforge/files/ISOS/waydroid/README.md

 `sudo eggs produce --fast theme ./wardrobe/themes/waydroid`

-* All the versions are configured with ``no-hardware-accelleration`` to be used, modified and remastered under a virtializator: [proxmox-ve](https://www.proxmox.com/en/proxmox-ve), virtualbox or others.
+* All the versions are configured with ``no-hardware-accelleration`` to be used, modified and remastered under a virtualizator: [proxmox-ve](https://www.proxmox.com/en/proxmox-ve), virtualbox or others.

 * Support and feedback: https://t.me/penguins_eggs

 # Installing Linux Waydroid via PXE